ericraycodes/fcc-drum-machine-1.0/README.md

+# Documentation
+Each commit has corresponding documentation: source codes and markdowns.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.